jkhusanov/manager-udemy/README.md

   - [x] Connect it to Redux and Firebase -push
 - [x] Design & build EmployeeList Screen
   - [x] Connect it to Redux and Firebase - fetch employees
-- [x] Code reuse for Edit employee
+- [x] Code reuse for Edit Employee
 - [ ] Attach screenshots/gif of screens to `README.MD`